 Get Connected to Talcum Powder Lawsuit Leads

-Our case generation services help personal injury lawyers by delivering qualified and retained plaintiffs.
+Our legal marketing services help personal injury lawyers by delivering qualified and retained plaintiffs.
 With this recent recall of baby powder, more people will be looking to file a lawsuit against Johnson & Johnson for selling a dangerous product.

 For years, Johnson & Johnson has been under fire from thousands of lawsuits claiming the company’s products have caused health issues.
 Some of these products are:

 Broughton Partners helps personal injury attorneys connect with signed Talcum Powder lawsuit leads who are seeking legal representation for a Talcum Powder lawsuit.
 Contact us today at (855) 463-1735 for your free consultation.
 Together we can ensure there is No Claimant without a Claim.